lakinduakash/go-chat-api/README.md

 ```

 If you need to get list of clients registered currently, use `chat_api.GetClients()`.
-It will return map of clients and keys are UUIDs.
+It will return map of clients and keys which are UUIDs.

 To run example go server